openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/mdl_iso_cbor.json}}

 In the `deviceSigned` item, `deviceAuth` item includes a signature by the deviceKey the belongs to the End-User.
-It is used to prove legitimate possession of the crdential, since the Issuer has signed over the deviceKey during the issuance of the credential.
+It is used to prove legitimate possession of the credential, since the Issuer has signed over the deviceKey during the issuance of the credential.
 Note that deviceKey does not have to be HW-bound.

 In the `issueSigned` item, `issuerAuth` item includes Issuer's signature over the hashes of the user claims, and `namespaces` items include user claims within each namespace that the End-User agreed to reveal to the verifier in that transaction.